matthias-wright/handwritten-digit-classifier/README.md

 Deep neural network written in Python with NumPy and trained on the MNIST dataset: http://yann.lecun.com/exdb/mnist/.

 ## Description
-Architecture: 3 hidden layers with 500, 300, and 100 neurons respectively
+* Architecture: 3 hidden layers with 500, 300, and 100 neurons respectively
+* Activation function: ReLU for hidden layers, softmax for output layer
-Optimization: mini batch gradient descent
+* Optimization: mini batch gradient descent, mini-batch size = 128
+* Features: Gradient checking

 ## Built With